 It seems as though the whole point of sponsoring TAFA is to get exposure for your brand.
 That is evident just by taking a look at the pricing brochure.
 Depending on how much you're willing to spend, you can have your organization's name and logo plastered everywhere and we mean everywhere, including a subway billboard in Washington D.C. :

 Why does Big Cat Rescue waste money on such seemingly fruitless activities when they could put the money to better use such as improving their cages which have been stagnant in design for decades?

 To make matters worse, all of the money was practically wasted since the HSUS had to pay $5.7-million in a racketeering settlement due to a lawsuit that filed against them under the Racketeer Influenced and Corrupt Organizations (RICO) Act.

-Digging a little deeper we find that Carole Baskin, CEO/ Founder of Big Cat Rescue and Wayne Pacelle, President/CEO of the HSUS, are colleagues.
+Digging a little deeper, we managed to find out that Carole Baskin, CEO of Big Cat Rescue, and Wayne Pacelle, CEO of the HSUS, are former colleagues.

 In an article published on Big Cat Rescue's website, Carole Baskin mentions how she and Wayne both serve on the board of Humane USA (emphasis added):

 It's interesting to know that Wayne was a co-founder of the Humane Society Legislative Fund.
 According to The Center for Responsive Politics, Carole Baskin has contributed thousands of thousands of dollars to the legislative fund, presumably with her own money.